 In standalone mode, FortiClient is not connected to FortiGate or EMS.
-In this mode, FortiClient is free for private individuals and commercial businesses to use; no license is required.
-See Getting started with standalone mode on page 15.
+In this mode, FortiClient is free for private individuals and commercial businesses to use.
+No license is required.
+See Getting started with standalone mode on page 16.

-Support for FortiClient in standalone mode is provided on the Fortinet Forums.
+Support for FortiClient in standalone mode is provided on the Fortinet Technical Discussion Forums (forum.fortinet.com).
 Phone support is not provided.